linuxmint/cinnamon-spices-desklets/daily-agenda@alexmakessoftware/README.md

 This is a lightweight Cinnamon desklet that displays today’s calendar events from either an `.ics` file — either loaded from a local file or downloaded directly from a URL (e.g. Proton Calendar, Google Calendar, etc.).

+## Requirements

+Please note that this requires libsoup 3.0+.
+You should have it if your system is up to date, but on older systems, maybe not.

 ## Features

 - Shows events for **today only**